-Standardized tests are required for admission according to the following guidelines; all test scores must be submitted directly to Columbia by the testing agency.
-Applicants may choose to take either the SAT and two Subject Tests or the ACT.
-Please see details below.
+Standardized tests are required for admission according to the guidelines below; your test scores must be submitted directly to Columbia by the testing agency.
+You may choose to take either the SAT or the ACT.

 Non-native speakers should refer to our English proficiency testing requirements.
 Please note that this testing is in addition to the SAT or ACT, not a substitute for it.